2005 Chevy American Revolution 400

 The 2005 Chevy American Revolution 400 was the 11th stock car race of the 2005 NASCAR Nextel Cup Series season.
 It was held on Saturday, May 14, 2005, before a crowd of 107,000 watching the race at Richmond, Virginia at Richmond International Raceway.
 The 400-lap race was won by Kasey Kahne from Evernham Motorsports.
+This was Kahne's first career win in the Nextel Cup Series.

 Background

 Qualifying

 Kasey Kahne would win qualifying with a 20.775.
 Meanwhile, during Carl Long's run, he would spin and crash his car during his lap, causing him to not qualify for the race.